theproadam/renderXF/README.md

 renderXF is a realtime, high performance, software renderer written in c#.
 Thanks to parallelization, direct memory pointers, bitwise operations, P/Invoke, stack allocation, and many more tricks, renderXF can handle lots of triangles.
 (350k @ ~6ms vertex processing).

 renderXF has been also designed to be as simple and user friendly as possible.
-Becuase of this most of the code is composed of super simple commands, and buffer, shader and framebuffer initialization is also very simple.
+Because of this most of the code is composed of super simple commands, and buffer, shader and framebuffer initialization is also very simple.
 There is also a [Wiki](https://github.com/theproadam/renderXF/wiki) available to help with a quick start.

 This software renderer is primarily focused on CAD thanks to its buffer caching capability.
 The current demo uses STL files.
 Unfortunately it is currently pixel fill rate limited. <br/>